Imanexx/imanexx.github.io/_comp2521/intro_to_time_complexity.md

 <br>

 ## **Shortcut method for simple loops**
-As you analysis different examples you should start getting comfortable with how long certain operations take.
+As you analyse different examples you should start getting comfortable with how long certain operations take.

 For-loops are commonly $\mathcal{O}(n)$ if:
 1. All operations inside the loop are $\mathcal{O}(1)$